typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

 ### ConductR Agent Configuration

-Here is the entire configuration for ConductR Agent in DC/OS mode.
+Here is the entire configuration for ConductR Agent when running in DC/OS mode.

 ```
 akka {